the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ### 🥁 Enter: the synchronous QA endpoint

-You decide to make a new endpoint that just returns the model output synchronously:
+You decide to make a new endpoint that takes in the exact same inputs, but just returns the model output synchronously:

 ```
 > echo -e $(curl -X POST \